dsausa/dsa-ui/readme.md

 This is a design system built with [Stencil](https://stenciljs.com/), [Tailwind](https://tailwindcss.com/), and [Storybook](https://tailwindcss.com/) for Democratic Socialists of America sites and applications by the DSA National Tech Committee.

+> _DISCLAIMER: This is an exploratory respository and not yet officially endorsed by the DSA nor the National Tech Committee.
+While it is public for now, that is subject to change._

 ## Getting Started

 ### Quick Tour